-You should not have been in breach of immigration law during the residential qualifying period.
+To meet the residence requirements you should not have been in breach of immigration law during the residential qualifying period.
 You should have been here legally.
 In other words, you must have had the necessary permission under the immigration laws to be in the UK.
 You may be refused if you have been in breach of immigration laws during the residential qualifying period.
 This is especially relevant if you came to the UK as an asylum seeker and your application for refugee status and any appeals were refused during this period.

 If you came to the UK as an asylum seeker and/or as an illegal entrant (you entered the UK clandestinely) you must have evidence that you were here legally during the residential qualifying period.
 You may be in breach of immigration laws during the residential qualifying period if you had exhausted all your appeal rights and had not left the country, even if you were subsequently given indefinite leave to remain as a concession.
 If you were not covered by temporary leave to remain during the whole residential qualifying period while appeals were under consideration, then your application will fail on breach of immigration conditions.

 Just because you were given indefinite leave to remain does not mean that we will automatically disregard the time you were in breach of immigration laws during the residential qualifying period.
+Any immigration offences will also be considered as part of the Good Character requirement.
+This includes immigration breaches in the 10 year period before you apply for naturalisation - see section 9.